Sanmoy1/QuickRead/README.md

-# 📰 News Reader App
+# 📰 QuickRead

 ## Overview
-News Reader is a modern, feature-rich mobile application built with Flutter that provides users with the latest news articles from around the world.
+QuickRead is a modern, feature-rich mobile application built with Flutter that provides users with the latest news articles from around the world.
 The app offers a seamless and interactive news reading experience with multiple advanced features.

 ## 🌟 Key Features